gdp-org/gd/README.md

     code, rsp, err := c.DogInvoke(1024, body)
     if err != nil {
-        doglog.Error("Error when sending request to server: %s", err) }
+        dlog.Error("Error when sending request to server: %s", err) }

     // or use rpc protocol